zane222/CacellSystem/README.md

 * Shows more things on the ticket label such as the creation date

 ### Cons
-Basicly all these things are not used more than once a month at the store I work at, when we need one of these features, we just use RepairShopr's website
+Basicly all these features are not used more than once a month at the store I work at, when we need one of these features, we just use RepairShopr's website
 * Can't merge customers
 * Can't add attachments to tickets and view attachments added to tickets
 * Can't make, view, or print invoices or estimates